basnetsanskar0/franka-rl-golf-control/README.md

 This project trains a 7-DOF Franka Emika robotic arm to play a mini-golf game using deep reinforcement learning.

-It was developed as part of the ArenaX Labs Machine Learning Hiring Challenge — where the objective is to teach a robot to:
+It was developed as part of the ArenaX Labs Machine Learning Hiring Challenge, where the objective is to teach a robot to:
 - Grasp a golf club
 - Align and swing with precision
 - Hit a ball into a hole